Entry: after breaking the neckline at point (6), either with an entry after the breakout, or after a possible retest of the neckline.

 Both shoulders don't have to be of the same height.

 Neckline (2-4) can be skewed, usually in the same direction of the trend line connecting both shoulders highs at points (1-5)

 Volume usually decreases as the pattern is being formed, and increases when breaking or retesting the neckline.

 This pattern is commonly found on medium-term and long-term time frames.

 When using the neckline's breakout rate as stop loss, R:R will depend on the (breakout rate-entry rate) distance, compared to the target measurement (head-neckline) distance.

-When using the right shoulder's low as stop loss, the pattern's R:R improves when the shoulder's retracement distance (4-5) is short compared to the (head-neckline) distance.
+When using the right shoulder's high as stop loss, the pattern's R:R improves when the shoulder's retracement distance (4-5) is short compared to the (head-neckline) distance.